goToMain/libosdp/doc/protocol/faq.rst

 I'm contributing to libosdp project should I buy the specification?
 -------------------------------------------------------------------

-Please send an email to siddharth [at] embedjournal [dot] com.
+Please send an email to sidcha.dev@gmail.com.
 Contributors of this project do not need to purchase the specification.

+Update (29.06.2021):

+This needs to be confirmed with SIA due to the new terms under which the specification is shared to me.